GoPlan-Finance/eodhistoricaldata-openapi-python/src/README.md

 import time
 import openapi_client
 from pprint import pprint
-from openapi_client.api import exchanges_api
+from openapi_client.api import assets_api
-from openapi_client.model.exchange import Exchange from openapi_client.model.symbol import Symbol
+from openapi_client.model.asset_fundamentals_section_general import AssetFundamentalsSectionGeneral from openapi_client.model.symbol_search import SymbolSearch
 # Defining the host is optional and defaults to https://eodhistoricaldata.com/api
 # See configuration.py for a list of all supported configuration parameters.
 configuration = openapi_client.Configuration(